 Summer gets people moving from indoors to outdoors.
 The fresh air is invigorating but the insects are not.
-Here are some ways to deal with your insect bites so that it won’t ruin your fun.
+Here are some great tips for insect bites treatment so these bugs don’t ruin your fun.

 Bugs are all around and, in fact, they are one of the most numerous species on earth.
 So, that means that you are going to see two or ten when you are outside.
 I really hate bugs.
 I try not to let my kids know this but I hate sitting outside on the grass for this very reason!